Benchmarking Attacks on Learning with Errors: Introduction

+Table~\ref{tab:all_results} shows secret recovery of hamming weight $9-11$ binomial secrets for \texttt{KYBER} parameters in $28-36$ hours with SALSA and Cool\&Cruel, while we find that MitM can solve Decision-LWE instances for hamming weights up to $4$ in under an hour for \texttt{KYBER} parameters, while uSVP attacks do not recover secrets after running for more than $1100$ hours.
 In the process of implementing and evaluating attacks, we made many new technical contributions, including: \begin{packed_itemize} \item a new distinguisher to recover general (e.g. binomial, Gaussian) secrets from ML models in the SALSA attack; \item a new linear regression algorithm to recover general secrets in the Cool\&Cruel~\cite{nolte2024cool} attack; \item application of the RLWE cliff rotation approach of~\cite{nolte2024cool} to attacks on RLWE in HE settings; \item application of the RLWE cliff rotation approach of~\cite{nolte2024cool} to the Module-LWE setting for \texttt{KYBER}, introducing a ``cliff-splitting'' approach; \item a method to preprocess Ring and Module LWE samples for use in SALSA and Cool\&Cruel attacks; \item corrections to the Dual Hybrid MiTM attack, such as overestimates of number of short vectors needed and bad metrics for identifying secret candidates; \item additions to the LWE Estimator. \end{packed_itemize} We also highlight interesting ``lessons learned'' from our attack implementations and experiments, including the importance of using a cryptographically sound random number generator to generate the random vectors $a$.
 We show recovery of much higher Hamming weight secrets when using a bad RNG.
 Finally, we open source our code for the attacks and evaluation.

 \para{Paper organization.} \S\ref{sec:lwe} discusses the Learning with Errors problem, including real-world use cases and proposed attacks. \S\ref{sec:benchmarks} describes prior LWE attack benchmarking work and introduces our benchmark settings. \S\ref{sec:attacks} provides details on the attacks we evaluate. \S\ref{sec:benchmark} presents our benchmark results. \S\ref{sec:lessons} highlights interesting lessons learned from implementing and evaluating attacks. \S\ref{sec:codebase} describes our open source codebase, and \S\ref{sec:discussion} lays out possible future work.